ndevenish/Site-ndevenish/_posts/2017-04-11-using-python-with-swift-3.markdown

 ### 1. Create the XCode project

-Start by creating a new OSX Application project in XCode, and set the language to Swift.
+Start by creating a new macOS Cococa Application project in XCode, and set the language to Swift.
 I'm calling the application `PythonToSwiftExample`, which doesn't matter except that it changes the default namespace by which your swift interfaces are exported.
 We're also using storyboards.